envs-net/help/docs/index.md

   and much more ..

 ## services
+create an account on any of these services as you like.

 ### # code related stuff
 - [gitea](https://git.envs.net/) - git with a cup of tea. - lightweight code hosting solution.